How to Become a Product Manager

 4. Creative Problem-Solving

-It goes without saying that Product Managers solve problems—in fact, that’s a good shorthand for the entire job description.
-But especially as it applies to the design thinking method, problem-solving isn’t just a knack for sorting out practical issues; it’s also an important step in product development, making the leap from identifying and defining a need within the marketplace and being the first to innovate a product or feature to address it.
+It goes without saying that Product Managers solve problems—in fact, that’s a good shorthand for the entire Product Manager job description.
+But especially as it applies to the design thinking method, problem-solving isn’t just a knack for sorting out practical issues; it’s also an important step in product management, making the leap from identifying and defining a need within the marketplace and being the first to innovate a product or feature to address it.

 Virtually nobody works with unlimited time and resources—and even if you were lucky enough to find yourself in such a position, you’d still need to weigh zero-sum options within the product itself.
 That is, not only does a Product Manager need to prioritize which problems the team will attempt to solve (and in which order), they also need to prioritize the features of the product itself.
 The first consideration comes down to product flowcharting and an ability to make appropriate business decisions and allocate resources where they’re needed most—while the second comes down to understanding the user’s needs and how the product features will function in the real world.
 In both cases, you’ll be facing tradeoffs, and it will be up to you to decide which course will lead to the best results.